Emergency position-indicating radiobeacon

 The standard frequency of a modern EPIRB is 406 MHz.
 It is an internationally regulated mobile radiocommunication service that aids search-and-rescue operations to detect and locate distressed watercraft, aircraft, and people.
-It is distinct from a satellite emergency position-indicating radiobeacon station.

 The first form of these beacons was the 121.5 MHz ELT, which was designed as an automatic locator beacon for crashed military aircraft.
-These beacons were first used in the 1950s by the U.S. military, and were mandated for use on many types of commercial and general-aviation aircraft beginning in the early 1970s.
+These beacons were first used in the 1950s by the U.S. military and were mandated for use on many types of commercial and general aviation aircraft beginning in the early 1970s.
 The frequency and signal format used by the ELT beacons was not designed for satellite detection, which resulted in a system with poor location detection abilities and long delays in detection of activated beacons.
 The satellite detection network was built after the ELT beacons were already in general use, with the first satellite not being launched until 1982, and even then, the satellites only provided detection, with location accuracy being roughly 20 km.
 The technology was later expanded to cover use on vessels at sea (EPIRB), individual persons (PLB), and starting in 2016, maritime survivor locating devices (MSLD).
-All have migrated from using 121.500 MHz as their primary frequency to using 406 MHz, which was designed for satellite detection and location.
+All have migrated from using 121.500 MHz as their primary frequency to using 406 MHz, which was designed for satellite detection and location, however most models still broadcast a secondary signal on 121.5 MHz as well, as this helps rescue teams pinpoint the location of survivors once in their vicinity with more accuracy (within 2km) than the 406 MHz frequency allows on its own.

-Since the inception of Cospas-Sarsat in 1982, distress radio beacons have assisted in the rescue of over 50,000 people in more than 7,000 distress situations.
+Since the inception of COSPAS-SARSAT in 1982, distress radio beacons have assisted in the rescue of over 50,000 people in more than 7,000 distress situations.
 In 2010 alone, the system provided information used to rescue 2,388 persons in 641 distress situations.